christianbeland/daily-network-reports/README.md

 # daily-network-reports

-This script will produce daily report of network usages (among other things) and send them to the specified email address.
+Produces daily report of network usages (among other things) and send them to the specified email address.

 This script was tested on ubuntu 14.04.

 ## Install daily reporting